sairamyalinga/todo-app/README.md

    - Upon successful tests, the deployment workflow securely transfers the application to the Digital Ocean droplet(server where the application is deployed).

 4. **Live Application:**
-   - The application is now live and accessible at [https://sairamya.tech](https://sairamya.tech).

-### Accessing the Deployed Application

-The deployed application can be accessed at [https://sairamya.tech](https://sairamya.tech).
-Feel free to explore and interact with the live version of the To-Do app.
+   - The application is now live and accessible at [https://sairamya.tech](https://sairamya.tech).Feel free to explore and interact with the live version of the To-Do app.

 ## How to Run the App